 Onsite sessions use some original material so that students can connect directly with primary sources.
 Offsite sessions will use copies from collections.
 Some examples of sessions that we offer:

 My Local Area: Then & Now (KS1 History): Students will identify some major changes to the local area and establish a specific local history timeline as a reference point.
-These sessions are bespoke to each school which can include investigating historic streets and buildings and how they’ve changed the East End’s famous street markets or even the history of your school!
+These sessions are bespoke to each school which can include investigating historic streets and buildings that surround your school and how they’ve changed.
+Where the collection allows, this may include the history of your school!

 The East End during the Second World War (KS2 History): This popular session allows students to explore East End experiences in the Second World War.
-The session directly supports curriculum topics such as children’s experiences in WW2, bomb damage in the East End in addition to special topics with local relevance such as the Bethnal Green Tube Disaster, the largest loss of civilian life during the war.
+The session supports curriculum topics such as children’s experiences in World War Two, bomb damage in the East End.
+There are special topics with local relevance such as the Bethnal Green Tube Disaster, the largest loss of civilian life during the war.

 A Christmas Carol: Victorian East London (KS3 English Literature): This is an opportunity for students to draw on our unique collections to give historical context to this classic literary text.
-Students will use our maps, images and newspapers to explore working class conditions, poor relief, industrialisation in the Victorian East End and more.
+Students will use maps, images and newspapers to explore working class conditions, poor relief and industrialisation in the Victorian East End.